Joll59/git-wipeout/README.md

 #### API Access

 To access the Github API, you will need to create an access token [here](https://github.com/settings/tokens).
+Make sure to give this access token permission to delete repositories.
 In the scripts folder, create a new file named `key.js`.
 In this file add `const TOKEN = "your_github_token"`, making sure to substitute your own token in for the underscored text.
 This file is gitignored, so you won't be able to accidentally push your token to Github.

 #### Set-Up